 Why we started using meal kit delivery services

-Why did my husband and I first considered using meal kit delivery services?
+Why did my husband and I first consider using meal kit delivery services?
 Because we were in a menu rut.
 I found myself making the same few meals repeatedly.
 It was boring.
 Cooking wasn’t fun anymore.
 Plus, we were trying to eat healthier.
-We’d seen advertisements for companies like Blue Apron–plus pictures from friends and family members on Instagram and Facebook of their Blue Apron meals.
-So we figured, what the heck, let’s give these meal kits a try.

 Overview of how Meal Kit Delivery Services work